Robert Norris (footballer)

-Rob Norris (born 12 October 1987) is an English midfielder who plays for Loughborough Dynamo.
+Rob Norris (born 12 October 1987) is an English midfielder who plays for Eastwood CFC.
 He started his career with Football League Two club Boston United in 2004, but only made three appearances before leaving for St Albans City.
 He played nine times for the Saints before leaving for King's Lynn on a free transfer after finding it hard to break into the first team.
 However, he was with King's Lynn for just two months before he was re-signed by St Albans on 26 December 2006.